fengshunZang/Udacity-Android-Basics-Nanodegree-Projects/README.md

 - handled error cases properly

 #Project 9 Habit Tracker App
-Description: This project contains no UI components, instead it focuses on  how to design and implement a simple database.
+This project contains no UI components, instead it focuses on  how to design and implement a simple database.

 #Project 10 Inventory App
-This is an app which can create, query, modify and delete information(including images from Gallery) of items.
+- this is an app which can create, query, modify and delete information(including images from Gallery) of items
+- implemented DB Contract, SQLiteHelper and ContentProvider to link with SQLite database